-Do you always procrastinate but don’t know why?
 Do you always leave things to the last minute and then get very stressed and anxious about it?
-Or do you lack motivation and focus to work on projects even though they really seem to be what you want to do?
+Or do you struggle with procrastination and a lack motivation and focus to work on your projects even though they really seem to be what you want to do?

-As people don’t seem to be able to consciously have control over it, procrastination and the lack of motivation and focus must have reasons that are subconscious and here it gets more difficult as this area cannot be easily accessed.
+As people do not seem to be able to consciously have control over it, procrastination and the lack of motivation and focus must have reasons that are subconscious and here it gets more difficult as this area cannot be easily accessed.